php/php-langspec/spec/12-arrays.md

 *current array element*.
 When an array is created, the current element is the first element inserted into the array.

-Numerous library functions are available to create and/or manipulate arrays.
-See §xx.
+Numerous [library functions](http://php.net/manual/en/ref.array.php) are available to create and/or manipulate arrays.

 (Note: Arrays in PHP are quite different from arrays in numerous mainstream languages.
 Specifically, in PHP, array elements need not have